Architect. Painter. Feline fancier. Soul seeker.

 But it’s Diane’s understanding of how all beings interact in this world that drives her designs.
 Organic forms perfect in their original state – an egg, a staurolite crystal, a four-leaf clover.
 Both modern and pre-historic, raw yet elegant.
 Shapes that are cross-cultural symbols of communication from nature-made to man-made; labyrinths, petroglyphs or even a raven’s feather all manifest into precious silver and gold jewels.

-Diane lives with her husband Ron Helman, a jazz musician, and two Abyssinians Blubie and Sunny near Santa Barbara, California.
+Diane lives with her husband Ron Helman, a jazz musician, and two Abyssinians Blubie and Sunny in Santa Ynez, California.